sedefbostanci/deneme/README.md

 # note_taking_app

-This is a note-taking app developed with django.
+This is a note-taking app developed with Django.